Distance: 5.5 miles

 Crossing over to the west side of the crest, the trail becomes much rockier as you near the junction with the Miller Peak Trail.
 A steep climb ensues, rewarding hikers with sweeping views both to the west, and the sporadic surprise back east.
 High up in the ponderosa forest, you’ll reach a fork in the trail with the Miller Peak Trail cutting away to the right from the Crest Trail.
 Follow this up as it switchbacks up and around the south side of Miller Peak on its way up to the rocky summit.

 You soon emerge from the dense forest of pines and have a full panoramic view of the open desert below.
 To the south lies an unparalleled view into Mexico, the landscape appearing identical to the surroundings below, save for the unnatural black line laid across the land marking the border.
 To the east and west, a series of endless sky islands rise out of the ground to extraordinary heights, capped in the north by the might Rincon Mountains, visible on clear days.
-Enjoy the view from just shy of 9,500 feet above sea level, and when you’re ready, head back out the same way you came up, revelling in vibrant views the entire way down.
+Enjoy the view from just shy of 9,500 feet above sea level, and when you’re ready, head back out the same way you came up, reveling in vibrant views the entire way down.

 From the Coronado National Memorial Visitor Center, head west on Montezuma Canyon Road for 3.3 miles.
 Upon reaching the top of the pass, park in the large parking area and find the trailhead for the Huachuca Mountains Crest Trail on the north side of the street (across from the parking area).